Bhaney44/Martian-s-Technology-Dictionary/README.md

 # Martian-s-Technology-Dictionary
-The csv file is a working database of words, definitions, citations, and natural language for important technology terms.
+The csv file is a working database of terms, definitions, and citations relating to science, technology, engineering, and mathmatics.
 The two python files are tools for building and retrieving information from the database.